rbevers/em_home/README.md

 A barebones Node.js app using [Express 4](http://expressjs.com/).
 It is used to serve up a dummy home page for demonstrating the login function from the EM App, with CORS support.

+**NOTE: Because of Adobe TypeKit permissions, the site renders with the wrong font.
+This was not corrected for the demo.**

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.